 At Worcester Sixth Form College we welcome students with additional support needs assisting in all areas to ensure that they achieve their full potential.
-Over the years we have developed specialised support areas with Asperger's Syndrome, Dyslexia, sensory impairment and medical conditions.
+Over the years we have developed specialised support areas with Neurodiversity, Dyslexia, sensory impairment and medical conditions.
 Students who have benefitted from this have found it invaluable.